Dannyliux/arduinointernship/lesson_plan.md

 1. In the Arduino IDE, go to **File → Examples → 01.Basics → Blink**
 2. Click the **Upload** button (right arrow icon)
-3. If the built-in LED on the Nano starts blinking — success!
-Everything is connected correctly.
+3. If the built-in LED on the Nano starts blinking, everything is connected correctly.

 ---